intersystems-community/cache-tort-git/README.md

 ## Installation in Caché:
 10. Enable write-access to CACHELIB namespace, it is required for csp-page with settings import.
+20. Import project in %SYS:

+    %SYS>do $system.OBJ.ImportDir("&lt;path-to-project&gt;","*.xml","ck",,1)

-20. Import project in %SYS.
-Now you can disable write-access to CACHELIB.
+25. Now you can disable write-access to CACHELIB.
 30. Select Version Control Class in Portal Management System.
 You should select %SourceControl.Git class.

 ## Setup